- Business and Management Systems

 - Students Opportunities

-Consider a bachelor of science in business and management systems.
-Your classes will include a business core consisting of courses in financial accounting, managerial accounting, management and organizational behavior, business law, marketing, finance, operations, statistics and strategic management.
-These classes reflect our theme of the integration of business and technology and represent communication, management, quantitative and information technology skills.
+The bachelor of science in Business and Management Systems integrates the latest business trends with a strong foundation of information technology.
+Your classes will include a business core consisting of courses in financial accounting, managerial accounting, management and organizational behavior, business law, marketing, finance, operations, statistics, and strategic management.
+Graduates in this field analyze organizational needs to provide technology-enabled management and operations solutions.

 Our bachelor of science degree in business and management systems consists of 120 credit hours.
 As a student in the program, you will be required to complete a general education requirements core.
 A grade of “C” or better is required in the business core, business electives, management, economics, and information technology courses.
 You will have nine credit hours for free electives.